 Perhaps the first thing you would do is pay the entertaining boys at GCN to do a sales job?
 Simon in this case, like this:

-Click through and look at the comments on YouTube.
+Look at the comments on YouTube.
 They are 95% negative (and the YouTube ‘review‘ is still linked to on the XPLOVA site).
 It’s obvious to the readers that this YouTube clip is a paid-for advert using some high-profile, high-reach YouTubers.
 At least one of the material claims from Simon about the X5 is wrong (Bluetooth inclusion).
 People who spend >£400 on a sports device are generally pretty intelligent.
 Furthermore all the commenters then go off on several tangents either bemoaning the bouncy mount being used by Simon, which I don’t think is the XPLOVA one; or bemoaning the 720p, 9-second video clips.
 “WHAT!” you shout, that’s an awful spec 720p!!! etc. etc. and off WE go as well on a similar tangent without understanding the detail.
 In the context of what the X5 is trying to achieve it’s not so bad.

 Enough speculation let’s get cracking with a closer look.